ulusaldemokratparti/ulusaldemokratparti.github.io/README.md

 ulusaldemokratparti.github.io eserleri kök deposu

-Copyright (C) 2020, 2021, Masscollabs Services and Masif Computing Services
+Copyright (C) 2021, Ulusal Demokrat Parti üyeleri ve tüm katkıcıların hakkı vardır

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published